 Type of Finish

 Paints can also be classified by their finish or sheen.
 In general, the shinier a paint dries, the more expensive it is, though the price difference isn’t large.
 Additionally, not all finishes are well-suited to outdoor painting.
-Here are the costs and uses of common paint types for outdoor projects:
+Here are the costs and uses of paint finishes for outdoor projects:

 Brand of Paint

-To estimate how many gallons of paint you’ll need for your exterior painting project, use the formula below.
+Use the formula below to estimate the gallons of paint you’ll need for your exterior painting project.

 Additional Cost Considerations